HjalmarSnoep/graph-o-tron/README.md

 A tool to graph your own data.
 Data will be saved in browser (so on your own hard disk).
 You can input, import, browse and export.

+## status
+under-development.. idea stage.

+## usage
-It's free.
-You can download the page and it will work for you.
+It's gonna be free.
+You can download the page or this archive and it will work for you offline.

 You are welcome.